-The contraception injection is the only form of injection which may cause weight gain in some women.
+The contraception injection may cause weight gain in some women.
 Whilst this might sound alarming, it's important to note that this doesn't happen for most women.
 If you are overweight, or gain weight quickly within the first few months of the injection speak to your doctor about alternative methods of contraception.
 Take a look at our user's reviews above to find out how our community report the injection affects their weight.
 You can also find out more in our guide to contraception and weight .

 Can the contraceptive injection cause anxiety?

 For some women, hormonal contraception can negatively impact their mood, although the contraceptive injection isn't scientifically proven to cause anxiety or depression.
 It's important to consider your individual risk against factors such as your age, medical history and contraceptive history.
 Make sure to check out our users' reviews and learn more on this complex topic in our guide to contraception and mood .